 What is peginterferon alfa-2a?

-Peginterferon alfa-2a is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HBV) and chronic (HCV).
+Peginterferon alfa-2a is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HBV) and chronic (HCV) in adults and children who meet specific requirements, as determined by a health care provider.

 How is peginterferon alfa-2a used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of peginterferon alfa-2a to treat HBV infection in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of peginterferon alfa-2a to treat in people with HIV who are not receiving (ART).

-What should I tell my health care provider before taking peginterferon alfa-2a?
+What should I tell my health care provider before using peginterferon alfa-2a?

-Before taking peginterferon alfa-2a, tell your health care provider:
+Before using peginterferon alfa-2a, tell your health care provider:

 - If you are allergic to peginterferon alfa-2a or any other medicines.